rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/docker-publisher-subscriber.md

    drop-down list.
 8. Click **CREATE DEPLOYMENT** > **Confirm**.

-You are redirected to the deployment's **Details** page where a green coloured bar moves from **In progress** to **Succeeded** with **Status:Running** indicating that the **DEPLOYMENT PHASE** has **Succeeded** and the **STATUS** is **Running**.
+You will be redirected to the newly created deployment's **Details** page where a green coloured bar moves from **In progress** to **Succeeded** with **Status:Running** indicating that the **DEPLOYMENT PHASE** has **Succeeded** and the **STATUS** is **Running**.